May 23, 2013

 Thank you for submission!

-A little quote
+A quote for the day

 If you would not be forgotten as soon as you are dead, either write things worth reading or do things worth writing. ~ Benjamin Franklin